Welcome to the guide on how to save money, time and confusion when travelling in and from/to Belgium by train.

 Or if you would like help with planning a train journey within or to/from Belgium or want to add some Belgian destinations to a European train travel itinerary, take a look at ShowMeTheJourney's new Concierge Service.

 The official travel advice and information page for train journeys within Belgium is available here though the most relevant piece of info is that it is mandatory for all those aged 13 and over to wear face masks on trains.

 The temporary entry requirements for travel into Belgium can be looked up on this website.

 Train services within Belgium have largely returned to the usual timetable and the usual policies regarding refunds and exchanges tickets for domestic travel are in place.

 Many of the international services to and from Belgium have resumed, with the exception of the usual Eurostar services.

-It is currently operating a reduced timetable with only three services per day available in each direction on the London - Lille - Bruxelles route (will be increasing to four trains per day from November 1st), with one train per day available in each direction between Bruxelles and Amsterdam.
+It is currently operating a reduced timetable with only four or five services per day available in each direction on the London - Lille - Bruxelles route; and with one train per day available in each direction between Bruxelles and Amsterdam.